A screen reader is a software package designed to run on the most commonly used operating systems like Windows, Mac OS, Android and iOS.

 We've put together a collection of helpful videos that demonstrate how screen reading software works and shows some functions you might find useful.

-A screen reading software package can be used at home, in the work place, in education and in public areas like libraries.
-It makes the content from the computer, laptop, tablet or smartphone accessible meaning that a blind technology user can access and enjoy their device without barriers or obstacles.
+A screen reading software makes content from a computer, laptop, tablet or smartphone accessible meaning that a blind or partially sighted technology user can access and enjoy their device without barriers.
 A screen reader makes day to day tasks like emailing, web browsing, accessing documents, shopping, banking and navigating the device completely accessible.

 Screen readers can either be purchased, downloaded and used for free or are built into the operating system making the product accessible right out of the box.